Foreign Investment by Worldwide American companies Expands the American Economy

 MYTH: Foreign operations of U.S. companies reduce U.S. jobs and U.S. wages.

-FACT: Global demand for American products and services made possible by the foreign operations of worldwide American companies benefits the American economy and boosts American living standards.
+FACT: Global demand for American products and services made possible by the foreign operations of globally engaged American companies benefits the American economy and boosts American living standards.
 Because U.S. foreign affiliates frequently rely on supplies and services provided by the U.S. parent company, foreign investment expands U.S. jobs and increases U.S. exports.
+It is estimated that each additional dollar of foreign investment increases the nation's trade surplus by $1.70.

 MYTH: Current U.S. international tax provisions erode the U.S. tax base.

-Further increases in U.S. international taxes would place worldwide American companies at a significant disadvantage relative to their foreign-based competitors in the pursuit of foreign markets.
-Over time, worldwide American companies would be unable to compete profitably against foreign corporations, leading to reduced employment and lower wages at U.S. companies.
+Further increases in U.S. international taxes would place globally engaged American companies at a significant disadvantage relative to their foreign-based competitors in the pursuit of foreign markets.
+Over time, American companies would be unable to compete profitably against foreign corporations, leading to reduced employment and lower wages at U.S. companies.
 By increasing the ability of U.S. companies to compete in foreign markets, current U.S. international tax rules expand the U.S. tax base.

 Facts about Deferral